-Latest date by which SAT or ACT scores must be received for fall-term admission 08/15 Latest date by which SAT Subject Test scores must be received for fall-term admission na however, these applicants must complete an assessment battery (ACT Compass) for placement purposes.
-Those with ACT composite, Math, or English scores below 19 must complete the appropriate assessment (Compass).
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission August 15 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Freshmen applicants age 21 or over are not required to submit ACT or SAT scores, however, these applicants must complete an assessment battery (ACT Compass) for placement purposes.
+Those with ACT composite, Math, or English scores below 19 must complete the appropriate assessment (Compass). - G. Please indicate which tests your institution uses for placement (e.g., state tests):